Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/devguide.md

 The FBX SDK bindings can be executed during gameplay allowing import and export at runtime.
 Currently a custom importer/exporter needs to be written in order to do so, as the FBX Exporter is Editor only.

+> **NOTE:** The FBX SDK bindings are Editor only by default and will not be included in a build.
+In order for the package to be included in the build, add the FBXSDK_RUNTIME define to Edit > Project Settings... > Player > Other Settings > Scripting Define Symbols.

 ### Basic Exporter:

 ```